Special Educational Needs & Disabilities

 (Source: NHS England, 2018)

 Children with SEND are more likely to experience deprivation, be absent or excluded from school, achieve below their peers, or be out of education.
-They are less likely to experience a fulfilling education, and leave school with outcomes that signal increased chances of deprivation as adults (Source: Joseph Rowntree Foundation).
+They are less likely to experience a fulfilling education and leave school with outcomes that signal increased chances of deprivation as adults (Source: Joseph Rowntree Foundation).
 There is also a greater risk of experiencing loneliness if opportunities are limited because of disability.
-Loneliness can be distressing and is interrelated with feelings of low self-esteem (Source: Loneliness amongst children with special needs).
+Loneliness can be distressing and is interrelated with feelings of low self-esteem (Source: Sutton Trust2025).

 2. Policy Context